UPDATES - COVID-19

 The World Health Organization has declared the situation regarding the COVID-19 virus a pandemic.
 The situation is constantly developing and is having an impact on our liturgies and programming.

 Following the announcements of Premier Ford and after consultation with Bishop Fabbro and the administration of Revera, we have begun reopening our parish for the celebration of the Eucharist.

-Our new schedule will begin on Sunday, September 13, 2020 when masses will be celebrated on Sundays at 9 am, 11 am, 5 pm and Wednesdays at 7 pm.
+Our schedule for masses will be celebrated on Sundays at 9:00 am, 11:00 am, and at 5:00 pm.
 All of these celebrations will take place in The Chapel at Windermere on the Mount.
-We will offer Evening Prayer (Vespers) on-line at 7 pm on Tuesdays and Thursdays.

-The Office of Campus Ministry and Christ the King Parish are operating virtually until further notice.
+The Office of Campus Ministry and Christ the King Parish are operating virtually.
 As we hold the community in prayer, we will try to respond to any pastoral needs and emergencies that present themselves.